Happier (Marshmello and Bastille song)

-"Happier" is a song by American DJ Marshmello featuring English indie pop band Bastille (mainly the vocals of the band's frontman, Dan Smith).
+"Happier" is a song by American DJ Marshmello featuring British indie pop band Bastille (mainly the vocals of the band's frontman, Dan Smith).
 Written by Marshmello, Smith, and Steve Mac, and produced by the former, it was released on August 16, 2018.
 It reached number two on both the UK Singles Chart and the Billboard Hot 100 and is the highest-charting single for Marshmello in both the UK and the US (eventually tying with "Come & Go" with Juice WRLD on the latter).
 It is also Bastille's highest-charting single as well on both charts surpassing their 2013 single "Pompeii"'s number five peak on the Hot 100 and tying at its number two peak on the UK chart.
 It also logged 27 weeks in the top ten of the Hot 100.
 The song also currently holds the record for most weeks spent at number one on the US Dance/Electronic Songs chart, with 69 weeks as of January 2020.
 The song was ranked number 33 on the Billboard Hot 100 decade-end chart of the 2010s, becoming the highest-ranking song to not top the Billboard Hot 100 weekly chart.

 The song was performed live at the 2018 MTV Europe Music Awards along with another Marshmello song, "Friends" (with Anne-Marie).